galan/repow/documentation/repow.yaml-manifest.md

 # Repository manifest file (`repo.yaml`)

 Repow encourages the concept of self-contained repositories by defining a `repo.yaml` manifest file, that contains meta-information about the repository content.
-These information are used to automatically update the repository at the hoster (eg. gitlab) with topics, description, configuration, etc..
+These information are used to automatically update the repository at the hoster (eg. gitlab) with labels (aka topics), description, configuration, etc..
+The generated labels can then be used to filter during `repow clone`.
 It is optional to use and completly independent from the other commands described above.

 ## Commands